spine-examples/Pingh/README.md

 property.log.dir=/path/to/your/custom/directory
 ```

 This step can be skipped.
-In that case, the server will try to write logs
+If skipped, the server will attempt to write logs
 to the `/var/log/pingh` directory.
 If this directory does not exist or is inaccessible,
-the logs will not be saved, but this will not affect the server's performance.
+the logs will not be saved.
+However, this will not impact the server's performance.

 4. Start the Pingh server locally.
 The server always runs on port `50051`.
   To launch it, run the following command in the root project directory: